jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * Top Right click last icon that looks like Recycle Icon
   * In drop down select `5s`

-Scroll down the page and observe the metrics for the Socks Shop micro-service
+Scroll down the page and observe the metrics for the Online Boutique micro-service
 * CPU Usage
 * CPU Quota
 * Memory Usage